MicrosoftDocs/win32/desktop-src/NetMon2/getprotocolfromname.md

 ---
-Description: The GetProtocolFromName function returns a handle to a protocol of a given name. ms.assetid: 18f5a9a7-4245-479d-a0da-2ede362a60b8
+description: The GetProtocolFromName function returns a handle to a protocol of a given name. ms.assetid: 18f5a9a7-4245-479d-a0da-2ede362a60b8
 title: GetProtocolFromName function (Netmon.h) ms.topic: reference